Frequently Asked Questions

 Results will be shown to the student immediately after submitting the assessment.

-Also, Students that are entering UCR in the Fall can find MAE results via R'Web.
+Also, Students that are entering UCR in the Fall can find MPA results via R'Web.
 Log into your R'Web account and select "Student Profile"-->"Prior Education and Testing" to see all your placement exam results.

 To find your math placement, look for "MAE: Placed into Math" and the number next to this entry will denote which class you placed into.
 For example, if "MAE: Placed into Math" says 09A, then the student placed into Math 9A.

-Since MAE results are part of a student's confidential academic record, by federal law, the Academic Resource Center cannot give out results by telephone, FAX, or to a person other than the student taking the exam.
+Since MPA results are part of a student's confidential academic record, by federal law, the Academic Resource Center cannot give out results by telephone, FAX, or to a person other than the student taking the exam.

-• How long after I take a final proctored attempt will I be able to register for a math class?
+How long after I take a final proctored attempt will I be able to register for a math class?

 Results will be shown to the student immediately after submitting the assessment.
 But it will take some time for us to process and upload results.